This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 Now that we have a setting, let's make it so the player can interact with it and change its value.

 Create a new scene and add a Control node as its root.
 As said before, GGS components are simply scenes that can be instantiated.
-So, go ahead and open the instantiate window and search for "component_switch".
+So, open the instantiate window and search for "component_switch".
 Select the newly added component to inspect it.

 Notice the setting property.
 This is the setting resource associated with the component.
-Go ahead and assign the setting you created to the component.
-You can easily do this by either drag-and-dropping the resource to the setting property or choosing Quick Load....
+Assign the setting you created recently to the component by either drag-and-dropping the resource onto the setting property or choosing Quick Load....

 Bug